Partnership for Renewal

 Picture

 While the initial Two-Phase process stands on its own, PfR recognizes that congregations are living, breathing organisms that need continuous nurturing in order to thrive.
 Years 2 & 3 are the maintenance years of the process.
 At your annual parish retreat, annual meeting, or similar, PfR Facilitators will assist in revitalizing and refocusing leadership in the PfR model.
-This includes providing new content for continuation of the work from year 1, orientation for any new vestry members or leadership, and continuing to refine the vision moving forward.
+This includes reviewing module(s) as requested, providing new content continuing the work from year 1, orienting new vestry members or church leadership, and continuing to refine the vision moving forward.
+Costs are determined at a per-hour rate plus expenses.

 As a follow-up to the first two-phases, we offer a variety of workshops on mission/ministry, finance, prayer, relationship-building, and other relevant topics.
 These workshops provide continuing support for the "new way" of being church.
-A few examples are below.
+A few examples are below (click the + to read more).
 We are also able to create custom workshops on topics specific to your church.
+Cost: $185/hr plus expenses - one facilitator only.

 MISSION IN THE LOCAL CONTEXT